meracan/mshapely/doc/README.md

 #### object.write(path[,schema,properties])
 ```
   """
-  Write geometry object to file (geojson or shapefile).
+  Write geometry object to file depending on the file extension.
+  Works for geojson and shapefile.

   Parameters
   ----------